Anomalous thermopower oscillations in graphene-InAs nanowire vertical heterostructures: Abstract

 \section{Abstract}

-The recent discovery of guiding Dirac fermions in two-dimensional graphene by one-dimensional electrostatic potentials has paved the way for electronic waveguides.
-However, identifying these guided electronic modes using conventional probes like scanning tunneling microscopy and quantum capacitance is challenging.
-In this work, we show that thermoelectric measurement using one-dimensional local nano-heater is an excellent tool to probe guided modes in graphene.
-Our devices consist of InAs nanowire (NW) and graphene vertical heterostructure, which are electrically isolated by thin ($\sim 10$ nm) hexagonal boron nitride (hBN) layers.
+Thermoelectric measurements have the potential to uncover the density of states of low-dimensional materials.
+Here, we present the anomalous thermoelectric behaviour of mono-layer graphene-nanowire (NW) heterostructures, showing large oscillations as a function of doping concentration.
+Our devices consist of InAs NW and graphene vertical heterostructures, which are electrically isolated by thin ($\sim$ 10nm) hexagonal boron nitride (hBN) layers.
 In contrast to conventional thermoelectric measurements, where a heater is placed on one side of a sample, we use the InAs NW (diameter $\sim 50$ nm) as a local heater placed in the middle of the graphene channel.
-We measure the thermoelectric voltage induced in graphene due to Joule heating in the NW, as a function of temperature (1.5K - 50K) and carrier concentration.
-The thermoelectric voltage across bilayer graphene (BLG) in NW-BLG devices follows the predictions of Mott's formula with a sign change around the Dirac point.
-In contrast, the thermoelectric voltage measured across monolayer graphene (MLG) in NW-MLG devices shows anomalous large-amplitude oscillations around the Dirac point, not seen in the Mott response obtained from the electrical conductivity data on the same device.
-The anomalous oscillations are a manifestation of confined modes in MLG by the electrostatic potential of the NW, which is much weaker in the NW-BLG devices.
-The calculated temperature profile in the heterostructure shows that the temperature gradient is dominant in the graphene region underneath the NW, and thus the anomalous oscillations in thermoelectric voltage are a sensitive probe of confined modes induced by the NW.
-Furthermore, with the application of magnetic field, our nano-heating technique is able to detect the modification of the density of states due to the formation of Landau levels in both MLG and BLG.
-We hope that, our proposed heating technique will pave the way for realising enhanced thermopower in decorated two-dimensional systems.
+We measure the thermoelectric voltage induced in graphene due to Joule heating in the NW as a function of temperature (1.5K - 50K) and carrier concentration.
+The thermoelectric voltage in bilayer graphene (BLG)- NW heterostructures shows sign change around the Dirac point, as predicted by Mott's formula.
+In contrast, the thermoelectric voltage measured across monolayer graphene (MLG)-NW heterostructures shows anomalous large-amplitude oscillations around the Dirac point, not seen in the Mott response derived from the electrical conductivity measured on the same device.
+The anomalous oscillations are a signature of the modified density of states in MLG by the electrostatic potential of the NW, which is much weaker in the NW-BLG devices.
+Thermal calculations of the heterostructure stack show that the temperature gradient is dominant in the graphene region underneath the NW, and thus sensitive to the modified density of states resulting in anomalous oscillations in the thermoelectric voltage.
+Furthermore, with the application of a magnetic field, we detect modifications in the density of states due to the formation of Landau levels in both MLG and BLG.